Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

-Main Image for Shakespeare KS2 – How to teach William Shakespeare’s plays in primary school
+Main Image for Shakespeare KS2 – How to teach the Bard in primary school

-Given William Shakespeare’s fabled inability to spell his own name consistently, you might think that you could even get away teaching his work in KS1, where phonetically plausible spellings are more acceptable.
+There is no real lower limit for teaching Shakespeare.
+Given his fabled inability to spell his own name consistently, you might think that you could even get away with teaching Shakespeare in KS1, where phonetically plausible spellings are more acceptable.

-However, if you would rather not cry havoc, it’s probably best to stick to KS2, especially upper KS2, by which time they should have a broader vocabulary and a better understanding of figurative language.
+However, if you would rather not cry havoc, it’s probably best to stick to KS2, especially upper KS2.
+By this time, students should have a broader vocabulary and a better understanding of figurative language.

 Shakespeare’s life fact file